-Note that this modulus vanishes on not scaling invariant functions and so is not proper.
-The regular variation property of $\xi$ on the ideal $\sC_{\inf}$ necessarily entails that $\xi$ with positive probability has no zeroes in $[0,1]$, since otherwise $\modulus_{\inf}(\xi)=0$ almost surely.
+Note that this modulus vanishes on some functions (which may be chosen to be invariant under scaling) and thus is not proper.
+The regular variation of $\xi$ on the ideal $\sC_{\inf}$ necessarily entails that $\xi$ with positive probability has no zeros in $[0,1]$, since otherwise $\modulus_{\inf}(\xi)=0$ almost surely.